mean00/swindle/README.md

   - lnArduino/include/lnFreeRTOSDebug.h
   - lnArduino/src/lnFreeRTOSDebug.cpp

-The latest is actually mostly C code, you can just rename it to C and slightly modify it if need be.
+The latest is actually mostly C code, you can just rename it to C and slightly modify if need be.

 Make absolutely sure the symbol freeRTOSDebug is present in your final executable.
 You can do that by doing a dummy call to lnGetFreeRTOSDebug() to pull a reference to that.